glowkeeper/P3D/docs/unityFundamentals.md

 ![Play the Scene](./images/unityFundamentalsimage11.png)

-What we have done here is very simple, but hopefully you get the idea of applying a force to a _RigidBody_ to move it.
+What you have done here is very simple, but hopefully you get the idea of applying a force to a _RigidBody_ to move it.
 You can play around with the Z value, but it is never ideal to hard code values like this and you will notice if you repeatedly hit the spacebar the ball carries on going up.
-Also we would want to do something with the x and y values in a real game.
+Also, you would want to do something with the x and y values in a real game.

 The [Unity Roll-a-ball tutorial](https://learn.unity.com/tutorial/setting-up-the-game?uv=2020.2&projectId=5f158f1bedbc2a0020e51f0d) is a nice introduction in how to move rigidbodies in a simple game.
-Create a 3D Core project and call it  "Rollaball" like you did with "JumpUp" above and save it in your GameDev folder.
+If you want to do that, create a 3D Core project and call it  "Rollaball" like you did with "JumpUp" above.
 Now follow the Roll-a-Ball tutorial.